Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men? Symptoms, causes & treatment

 - Pain in the flank or back

-Early clarification prevents complications and consequential damage – especially to the prostate or kidneys.
+Early clarification can prevent complications and possible consequential damage, especially if the prostate or kidneys are affected by the inflammation.

-Although bladder infections in men are less common, they should be treated all the more seriously.
-With early diagnosis, targeted treatment and a few simple precautions, you can alleviate symptoms and avoid future infections.
+Although bladder infections in men occur less frequently, they should be taken all the more seriously and treated early on.
+A quick diagnosis, targeted treatment and a few simple precautionary measures can effectively alleviate symptoms and often prevent future infections.

 The medical information provided on this website is for general information purposes only and does not replace a personal consultation with our doctors.
 As a tertiary medical center, we are also available for second opinions.